Not Just Gas: How Solid-Driven Torques Shaped the Migration of the Galilean Moons: Methods

 \section{Methods}

 We perform two-fluid simulations with the FARGO3D code \citep{Benitez-Llambay2016, Benitez-Llambay2019} on a 2D polar grid $(r, \phi)$ with $768 \times 4096$ cells spanning $r \in [0.5 r_0, 1.5 r_0]$, which is enough to account for the main source of gaseous torque.
-A satellite of mass $M_{\rm s}$ is on a circular orbit around a central planet\footnote{We adopt planetocentric frame and include the indirect term in our calculations.} of mass $M_{\rm J}$, with semi-major axis $r_s$ and orbital frequency $\Omega_s$.
+A satellite of mass $M_{\rm s}$ is on a circular orbit around a central planet\footnote{We adopt a planetocentric frame and include the indirect terms arising from the planet and the disk (dust+gas) \citep{Crida2025}.} of mass $M_{\rm J}$, with semi-major axis $r_s$ and orbital frequency $\Omega_s$.
 We adopt units such that our reference time, mass and distance units are $\Omega^{-1}_0=1$, $M_0=1$, $r_0=1$, respectively.
 We set $M_J=M_0$, $r_s=r_0$, which implies $\Omega_s=\Omega_0$.
 The size of each cell in the hydrodynamical grid is $\sim 1.3\times 10^{-3} r_0$, which is also enough to resolve the small-scale substructure induced by the moon's gravitational perturbation on the solid phase of the disk.
 The satellite's potential is modeled as a Plummer potential with a smoothing length equal to the moon's Hill radius.
 Initial and boundary conditions are taken from \citep{Benitez-Llambay2018}.
+The gaseous phase of the disk is locally isothermal with an aspect ratio $h=0.1$ \citep{Brunton2025} and viscosity $\nu = \alpha c_{\rm s} h r$ with $\alpha = 10^{-3}$.
+Its initial surface density is $\Sigma(r) = \Sigma_0 (r/r_0)^{-1/2}$, where $\Sigma_0 = 6 \times 10^{-4}\, M_{\rm J}/r_0^2$.
+The locally isothermal assumption is adopted for computational feasibility, but we acknowledge that it neglects complex thermodynamic effects such as cold thermal torques and heating torques, which can affect the gaseous torque significantly \citep{Lega2014, Benitez-Llambay2015, Masset2017}.
+The dust component is initialized with a constant dust-to-gas mass ratio, $\epsilon$, and is coupled to the gas via a drag force consistent with the Epstein and Stokes regimes. \citep{Weidenschilling1977}.
+Dust back-reaction onto the gas is enabled by default.
+In our exploration, we consider nine Stokes numbers\footnote{We define the Stokes number as the dimensionless stopping time, expressed in units of the local Keplerian frequency of the disk.} $T_s = [0.01,0.05,0.1,0.2,0.35,0.63,1.12,2,5]$ and seven different dust-to-gas mass ratios $\epsilon = [0, 0.005, 0.01, 0.025, 0.05, 0.1, 0.5]$, consistent with subsolar to supersolar metallicity values.
+For all these parameters, we consider three different moon's masses, which are consistent with a proto-moon ($M_{\rm s} =1.25\times10^{-5} \,M_{\rm J} $), Europa ($M_{\rm s} =2.53\times10^{-5} \, M_{\rm J} $), and Ganymede ($M_{\rm s} =7.82\times10^{-5} \, M_{\rm J}$).
+In this paper we focus on the late stages of moon formation, therefore we do not explore satellite masses below $M_s \lesssim 1.25 \times 10^{-5} M_J$.
+Nevertheless, based on results from previous work, dust torques are positive and dominant for low-mass bodies, consistent with the ones not considered in our exploration \citep{Benitez-Llambay2018}.
+We integrate the system until the torque reaches steady-state, which varies varies between 28 to 56 satellite orbits, depending on the parameters.